Paul Goldschmidt Player Props: Cardinals vs. Royals

-Paul Goldschmidt -- .235 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the Kansas City Royals, with Josh Staumont on the mound, on May 29 at 2:15 PM ET.
+The St. Louis Cardinals, including Paul Goldschmidt (.229 batting average in his past 10 games), take on starting pitcher Zack Greinke and the Kansas City Royals at Busch Stadium, Tuesday at 7:45 PM ET.

-In his previous game, he collected two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Guardians.
+In his previous game he had a hitless performance (0-for-3) against the Royals.

 Paul Goldschmidt Game Info & Props vs. the Royals